 Is this stuff out there today?

-Over 60,000 tracks are uploaded to Deezer every day that are fully AI-generated, accounting for roughly 39% of daily uploads.
+Yes.
+Over 60,000 fully AI-generated tracks are uploaded to the Deezer platform every day, accounting for roughly 39% of daily uploads.
 Spotify doesn't disclose any equivalent figures, which is a data point in and of itself.
 This is no longer a hypothetical problem.

-Consider Sienna Rose, a neo-soul "artist" who accumulated over three million monthly Spotify listeners and landed three songs on Spotify's Viral Top 50 in early 2026.
+Consider the Sienna Rose case, a neo-soul "artist" who accumulated over 3 million monthly Spotify listeners and landed three songs on Spotify's Viral Top 50 in early 2026.
 She has no verified social media presence, no live shows, and released at least 45 tracks in four months.
 Deezer confirmed her music is entirely AI-generated.
+She's far from the only one.

-Different platforms are adopting different approaches: Bandcamp is fully banning AI-generated music, Deezer is allowing it but tagging it, and Spotify is not only allowing it but recommending it alongside real artists.
+Different platforms are adopting different approaches: Bandcamp is fully banning AI-generated music, Deezer is allowing it, but tagging it and excluding it from recommendations (while also demonetizing fraudulent streams), and Spotify isn't only allowing it but recommending it alongside real artists.

-It's admittedly not an easy problem to solve.
+Tagging tracks and artists as AI-generated is admittedly not an easy problem to solve.
 It may cause unintended consequences for real artists who didn't use AI tools or used some technology to help them make music but were tagged as AI-generated anyway.
-It's a problem that will require a lot of careful thought and iteration, but I think it's one that needs to be tackled.
+It may also end up causing an arms race between AI musicians and engineers developing better detection tools.
+It's a problem that will require a lot of careful thought and iteration, but it's one that needs to be tackled.

 The economics of AI-generated music

-Streaming platforms like Spotify operate on a pro-rata royalty system: all subscription revenue flows into a single pool, then gets divided according to each track's share of total streams.
-AI-generated tracks dilute that pool, since they increase the total number of streams.
+Streaming platforms like Spotify operate on a pro-rata royalty system: all subscription revenue flows into a single pool, then Spotify takes a cut and the rest gets divided according to each track's share of total streams.
+AI-generated tracks dilute that pool by increasing the total number of tracks and streams competing for the same revenue.

 Royalty Pool Dilution